neurobooth/neurobooth-os/docs/single_machine_testing.md

 ## Configuration
 To run on a single machine you must modify the neurobooth config file, typically "neurobooth_os_config.json".
 The following changes should be applied:
+- The `acquisition` field is an array of server objects.
+Each entry must have name, user, and password all set to "".
+For single-machine testing, a single acquisition entry is sufficient.
-- The entries for acquisition, control, and presentation must have name, user, and password all set to  "".
+- The entries for control and presentation must have name, user, and password all set to "".
 - TODO: Describe how to set the monitor width, etc.

 If you're running the db on the same machine as the neurobooth code, the following additional changes are required: